jhspetersson/fselect/docs/usage.md

 ### It's not a real SQL

 Directories to search at are listed with comma separators.
-In a real SQL such syntax would make a cross product.
+In a real SQL such syntax would make a cross-product.
 Here it means just search at A, next at B, and so on.

 You can use curly braces instead of the regular parentheses!
-This helps to avoid a few of shell pitfalls a little bit.
+This helps to avoid a few of the shell pitfalls a little bit.
 Functions with no arguments don't require parentheses at all.

 String literals don't really need quotes.
 You will need to put them just in case you query something with spaces inside.
-And yes, you should use quotes for glob-patterns or regular expressions in the query on Linux or Mac OS to prevent parameter expansion from the shell.
+And yes, you should use quotes for glob-patterns or regular expressions in the query on Linux or macOS to prevent parameter expansion from the shell.
 If you are on Windows, feel free to omit most of the quotes.

 Commas for column separation aren't needed as well.
 Column aliasing (with or without `as` keyword) is not supported.